GatiAher/gatiaher-hugo/content/projects/400-Hours-of-Data-Collection-Process-R-and-D/index.md

 readmore: true
 ---

-STEP (Social Technology Enterprise with Purpose) was an 400+ work hour experimental Olin College engineering course that aimed to give students real-world experience within the freedoms afforded by an education-first structure.
+STEP (Social Technology Enterprise with Purpose) was an 400+ hour experimental course that aimed to give students real-world engineering experience within the freedoms afforded by an education-first structure.

-The final work product was three integrated prototypes for screen-free interactions (i.e. remote controller, whispered speech, gesture ring) that could enable users to control their phone using discreet motions.
 I worked on the gesture ring, designing a gesture set and building the data collection process for training a machine-learning gesture classification model.

 **30-second demo video**:
 {{< youtube id=gtr_1zKshnQ title="STEP Gesture Ring Demo" >}}

-My conclusions and perspectives are embodied in this 20 page report.
-Since I believe that creativity should be offered alongside criticism (first 10 pages), I have also compiled a list of proposals for STEP v2 (next 10 pages).
-These conclusions are meant for faculty developing other iterations of STEP-like courses, engineering students grappling with the process of designing a process, and my future self before I set on my next AR/VR, accessibility, machine-learning, or large integrated software development project.
+This reflection includes criticisms and creative proposals that may be interesting for faculty developing iterations of STEP-like courses,  engineering students grappling with the process of designing a process, and my future self before I set on my next AR/VR, accessibility, machine-learning, or large integrated software development project.

 <!--more-->